ShieldCI/docs/docs/analyzers/security/app-key.md

 # Generate key for each environment
 php artisan key:generate

-# For production, store in environment variables (not in .env)
+# For production, store in environment variables
 # Laravel Forge/Vapor:
 # - Add APP_KEY to environment variables in dashboard